Meditation for January 28th

 let me resist all temptation,

-but still be able to do cool things.
+but still be able to do incredible things.

-Let me paint beautiful paintings without the need of underage sex.
+Let me paint beautiful paintings without the need for underage sex.

 Let me write the great American novel without kidnapping and torturing anyone.